rkwrd/rkwrd.github.io/_posts/2015-05-29-traveling-light.md

 So I decided against it.
 After all, I was going to stay in civilization (or whatever passes for it) for most of the time.
 I knew I would be able to buy additional things as needed.
 This also meant that I would leave typical hiking-gear, like a hiking boots, tent and sleeping bag.

-(I understand that Travelers of the female persuasion tend to carry more stuff.
+(I understand that travelers of the female persuasion tend to carry more stuff.
 The social consensus seems to be that the whole smelly-but-somehow-handsome-in-a-rugged-way look is male-only.
 Lucky me!)

 I would just bring the basics then.
 When I inspected my gear before leaving Samsun, I took this picture: